-Ripon is a small market town in North Yorkshire: we don’t have a significant minority-ethnic population, nor do we have many refugees or asylum-seekers.
-We do have 3 Syrian families who have been resettled here on the SVRP programme, so our direct support is focused on these families.
+A small number of Syrian families have been resettled here in Ripon through the government’s SVPR programme, so our direct support is focused on these families.
 We encourage integation and independence while avoiding isolation.

 - Offering genuine friendship and support